Kailyn Lowry Pregnant: ‘Teen Mom 2’ Reacts To Chris Lopez Rumors

 “Ummmm no I wasn’t,” Kailyn Lowry fired back.

-Kailyn Lowry confirmed her pregnancy at the end of last month on her blog and ever since, fans have been wondering when she became pregnant — and who got her pregnant.
+Kailyn Lowry confirmed her pregnancy at the end of last month on her blog, and ever since, fans have been wondering when she became pregnant — and who got her pregnant.

 “Wasn’t this filmed in October?
 And you’re 5 months now….hmmmm,” the woman on Twitter continued in regard to Kailyn Lowry’s pregnancy.